nazmulb/typescript/README.md

 - TypeScript make app development quick and easy as possible, and the tooling support of TypeScript gives us autocompletion, type checking, and source documentation.
 - TypeScript has a definition file with `.d.ts` extension to provide a definition for external JavaScript libraries like jQuery.
 - TypeScript gives all the benefits of ES6 plus more productivity.

+## Components of TypeScript:

+At its heart, TypeScript has the following three components:

+- **Language** − It comprises of the syntax, keywords, and type annotations.

+- **The TypeScript Compiler** − The TypeScript compiler (tsc) converts the instructions written in TypeScript to its JavaScript equivalent.

+- **The TypeScript Language Service** − The "Language Service" exposes an additional layer around the core compiler pipeline that are editor-like applications.
+The language service supports the common set of a typical editor operations like statement completions, signature help, code formatting and outlining, colorization, etc.